 The condition and resultant amplitude above are identical to the condition for synchronization.
-In other words, the stationary condition is obtained in the synchronized regime only for pure SFWM.
-Note that even though we obtain stationary solution of XPM, it does not imply synchronization of cavities.
-Another main difference between two interactions is bifurcation of energy excitation mode.
-SFWM can yield negative energy mode as the number of particles or nonlinear interaction strength increases, while XPM exhibits only positive energy modes.
+In other words, the stationary condition is obtained in the synchronized regime only for pure TPH.
+Note that even though we obtain the stationary solution of XPM, it does not imply the synchronization of cavities.
+Another important difference between the two interactions is a bifurcation of energy excitation mode.
+TPH can yield negative excitation mode as the number of photons or nonlinear interaction strength increases, while XPM exhibits only positive energy modes.

-To sum up, using semi-classical approximation, we obtain the Kuramoto equation in the presence of pure SFWM and the condition for synchronization based on Eq.~\eqref{eq: Kuramoto equation}, which is balanced amplitude between cavities with locked phase difference $m\pi/2,\ m \in \mathcal{Z}$.
+To sum up, using the semi-classical approximation, we obtained the Kuramoto equation in the presence of pure TPH and the condition for synchronization based on Eq.~\eqref{eq: Kuramoto equation}, which is balanced amplitude between cavities with locked phase difference $m\pi/2,\ m \in \mathcal{Z}$.
 This coincides with the condition to reach a stationary regime.
-Based on the analysis above, we gain insight into the nature of the coupling Hamiltonian exhibiting inversion symmetry and possible links that in the quantum regime the synchronizing behavior \cite{Lee2013,HerpichPRX18,Sai2020} is responsible for the cooling.
+Based on the analysis above, we gain insight into the nature of the coupling Hamiltonian exhibiting inversion symmetry and the possible link of synchronizing behavior in the quantum regime to cooling~\cite{Lee2013,HerpichPRX18,Sai2020}.